 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

-By googling ‘Darwinism’, one quickly discovers that the world wide web has an abundance of web sites and pages that do not meet high academic standards.
-However below are three useful sites.
+Though there are an abundance of web sites on Darwinism, the three most useful sites meeting the highest of academic standards are listed below.
 The first is the official site for the publication of material in the extensive Darwin Archives at Cambridge University, but has grown to become the default site for Darwin texts and related literature as well.
-The second is the official site for on-line publication of Darwin's extensive correspondence.
-The third site is a very good starting point for linking you to sites related to Charles Darwin's historical context.
+The second is the official site for on-line publication of Darwin’s extensive correspondence.
+The third site is a very good starting point amd links to sites related to Charles Darwin’s historical context.